finos/symphony-wdk/docs/reference.md

 ##### stream-id

 Stream id to send the message to.
 Both url safe and base64 encoded urls are accepted.

+##### stream-ids

+Stream ids to send the blast message to.
+Both url safe and base64 encoded urls are accepted.

 ##### user-ids